eoxhub-workspaces/documentation/tutorials/wmts_tutorial.md

-# Intergrating WMTS dataset using Data Editor
+# Integrating WMTS dataset using Data Editor

 ## Integrating a dataset from the Copernicus Marine Data Store into the eodashboard.org service